 A warrior of noble origins, Akimo is the owner of the katana once wielded by the Venerable Shogun in times of war, possessed by a demon he enslaved.
-Once unsheathed, the power of the entity takes possession of Akimo's body, turning him into a semi-demonic creature with unrivaled destructive power.→ Read the full story of Akimo in the Skytear Chronicles, a 64-page fully illustrated hardcover book.
+Once unsheathed, the power of the entity takes possession of Akimo's body, turning him into a semi-demonic creature with unrivaled destructive power.→ Read the story of Akimo in the Skytear Chronicles, two fully illustrated hardcover books.

 Violence makes Akimo's blade hungrier, and when he swings, he finds it moves of its own accord.Skill #2